-The Company is committed to providing a safe working environment and equal employment opportunities for all Directors, executives and employees at all levels within the Company.
-Whilst the Company is not subject to the provisions of The Workplace Gender Equality Act, in that it employs less than 100 employees, it does recognise the importance of diversity within the workplace.
+The Company is dedicated to providing a safe working environment and ensuring equal employment opportunities for all Directors, executives, and employees at every level.
+Although the Company is not subject to The Workplace Gender Equality Act, as it employs fewer than 100 people, it acknowledges the importance of workplace diversity.

-The Company operates as an equal opportunity Employer and selects personnel based upon the principle of the best person for the role/job, irrespective of gender, age, sexual orientation, ethnicity, marital or family status and religious or cultural background.
-The Company Code of Conduct defines that discrimination, harassment, vilification and victimisation cannot and will not be tolerated.
-Recruitment and selection practices at all levels are appropriately structured to ensure all candidates are considered and that no conscious or unconscious biases are applied against certain candidates.
-The Company is a small business enterprise with less than 50 personnel overall (inclusive of the Board).
-None-the-less, the Company has successfully employed a number of women to senior management roles in recent years.
+As an equal opportunity employer, the Company selects personnel based on the principle of hiring the best person for the role, regardless of gender, age, sexual orientation, ethnicity, marital or family status, and religious or cultural background.
+The Company's Code of Conduct makes it clear that discrimination, harassment, vilification, and victimisation are unacceptable and will not be tolerated.

+Recruitment and selection processes at all levels are carefully designed to ensure that all candidates are considered fairly and without any conscious or unconscious bias.